WEC-Sim/WEC-Sim/source/tutorials.rst

 ..
 Note::

-	If state space is used (``simu.ssCalc=1``), the user needs to make sure the state space hydrodynamic coefficients are included in the ``rm3.hd5`` file.
+	If state space is used (``simu.ssCalc=1``), the user needs to make sure the state space hydrodynamic coefficients are included in the ``rm3.h5`` file.

 Oscillating Surge WEC (OSWEC)
 ----------------------------------
 This section describes the application of the WEC-Sim code to model the Oscillating Surge WEC (OSWEC).
-This example application is provided in the WEC-Sim code release in the `tutorials <https://github.com/WEC-Sim/WEC-Sim/tree/master/tutorials>`_ directory.
+This example application is provided in the WEC-Sim code release in the ``$Source/tutorials`` directory.

 Device Geometry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~